Adiabene: Sasanian rule

 Despite the overthrow of the Parthians by the Sasanians in 224 CE, the feudatory dynasties remained loyal to the Parthians, and resisted Sasanian advance into Adiabene and Atropatene.
 Due to this, and religious differences, Adiabene was never regarded as an integral part of Iran, even though the Sasanians controlled it for several centuries.

 After the Roman Empire gradually made Christianity its official religion during the fourth century, the inhabitants of Adiabene, who were primarily Assyrian Christians, sided with Christian Rome rather than the Zoroastrian Sasanians.
 The Byzantine Empire sent armies to the region during the Byzantine–Sasanian wars, but this did nothing to change the territorial boundaries.
 Adiabene remained a province of the Sasanians Empire until the Muslim conquest of Persia.

 The region was recorded as Nod-Ardadkhshiragan or Nod-Ardashiragan in Sasanian period.

+Kings

 Bishops

 Between the 5th and the 14th centuries Adiabene was a metropolitan province of the Assyrian Church of the East.
 The Chronicle of Erbil, a purported history of Christianity in Adiabene under the Parthians and Sasanians, lists a number of early bishops of Erbil.
 The authenticity of the Chronicle of Erbil has been questioned, and scholars remain divided on how much credence to place in its evidence.
 Some of the bishops in the following list are attested in other sources, but the early bishops are probably legendary.